mit-plv/rewriter/README.md

   + interp and wf proofs for the passes to/from Flat

 - `UnderLetsProofs.v`: wf and interp lemmas for the various passes defined in `UnderLets.v`
-- `MiscCompilerPassesProofs.v`: wf and interp lemmas for the various passes defined in `MiscCompilerPasses.v`
-- `AbstractInterpretation/ZRangeProofs.v`: Proves correctness lemmas of the per-operation zrange-bounds-analysis functions
-- `AbstractInterpretation/Wf.v`: wf lemmas for the AbstractInterpretation pass
-- `AbstractInterpretation/Proofs.v`: interp lemmas for the
-  AbstractInterpretation pass, and also correctness lemmas that combine Wf and interp